yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-entries.markdown

 }
 {% endhighlight %}

-For more information, see [GigaSpaces.NET - Interoperability With Non .NET Applications|Interoperability].
+For more information, see depanlinkGigaSpaces.NET - Interoperability With Non .NET Applicationstengahlink./interoperability.htmlbelakanglink.

 {% note title=AliasName and SqlQuery %}
 When using space SqlQuery on an object with properties which are aliased, the query text needs to use the aliased property names.
-For more information about SqlQuery, see [GigaSpaces.NET - Sql Query|SqlQuery].
+For more information about SqlQuery, see depanlinkGigaSpaces.NET - Sql Querytengahlink./sqlquery.htmlbelakanglink.
 {% endnote %}